esmero/archipelago-documentation/docs/webformsasinput.md

 You can see that for every existint Content Type, there is a drop down menu with options:

 - Manage Display: will lead you to configuration page where you can setup each View Mode and its settings for a given Content Type
-- Form Display: will lead you to configuration page where you can setup each View Mode and its settings for a given Content Type
+- Manage Form Display: will lead you to configuration page where you can setup each View Mode and its settings for a given Content Type

 ## Manage Display
 ![Manage Display](../imgs/manage-display.jpg)